Floral Park Memorial High School: Athletics

-The school has Colorguard and Marching Band, junior varsity and varsity boys' and girls' basketball, boys' baseball, boys' and girls' track, girls' softball, boys' and girls' volleyball, boys' and girls' soccer, boys' and girls' lacrosse, boys' football, girls' field hockey boys' riflery, girls' cheerleading, and kickline.
+The school has color guard and marching band, junior varsity and varsity boys' and girls' basketball, boys' baseball, boys' and girls' track, girls' softball, boys' and girls' volleyball, boys' and girls' soccer, boys' and girls' lacrosse, boys' football, girls' field hockey boys' riflery, girls' cheerleading, and kickline.

-The Varsity Girls' Basketball Team are the 2006–2007 and 2007–2008 Nassau County Class "A" Champions.
-They are the Long Island Champions in 2007–2008 and in 2008–2009.

-In 2024, the Floral Park Memorial Boys Soccer team won the New York State Class A Championship under head coach Ahkeel Rodney.
+The varsity girls' basketball team were the 2006–2007 and 2007–2008 Nassau County Class "A" Champions.
+They were the Long Island Champions in 2007–2008 and in 2008–2009.
+In addition, the Boys Soccer team won the NYS Championship in 2024 under head coach Ahkeel Rodney.
+In 2026, the Boys basketball team won its second consecutive Nassau County championship, and then proceeded to accomplish the goal of winning the LI Championship in a rematch against Mt.
+Sinai.

 World record

-In 2007, students at Floral Park Memorial High School broke the Guinness Book of World Records previous record for most hugs in one hour by a single person.
-The event was a fundraiser for a scholarship in the honor of two students who lost their lives at the end of the 2005–2006 school year.
+In 2007, students at Floral Park Memorial High School broke the Guinness Book of World Records previous record for the most hugs in one hour by a single person.
+The event was a fundraiser for a scholarship in the honor of two students who died at the end of the 2005–2006 school year.